I-87 - Connecting Raleigh to Norfolk, VA

 Route Type: 4-6 lane Freeway Length: 7.5 Miles Status: Partially Interstate Standard Upgrade Projects Funded: Some

-Most of this segment was also part of the unfunded project listed in the 2020-2029 STIP to upgrade US 64 to Interstate Standards (U-6149) from NC 58 in Nash County to beyond I-95 to the Thomas Road overpass east of Rocky Mount (except for the portion between the Thomas Road overpass and the US 64 Alt./US 64 Bus./NC 43 exit).
-There are several funded pavement and bridge rehabilitation projects for US 64 in Nash and Edgecombe Counties planned for this segment, I-6046 from I-95 to SR 1225 (Kingsboro Road), underway and discussed under Segment 6, and I-6041 from SR 1225 to NC 33, that was to start in 2020, but were delayed 3 years and finally advertised in May 2023.20 (This project was later due to start in FY 2022, but then delayed temporarily to 2025 by STIP modifications in October 2020, along with Projects 6041A that will rehabilitate the bridges over US 64 in the area.21) Shoulder widening may be part of these contracts, though the shoulder is interstate standard from I-95 to Business 64 at Mile 467.
-According to NCDOT's Construction Progress Report, work on I-6046 was 68.7% complete at the end of February 2024.22 It appears at least some shoulder widening is a part of this project, as seen in this traffic camera image from Kingsboro Road on August 26, 2023:
+Most of this segment was also part of the unfunded project listed in the 2020-2029 STIP for Segment 6 to upgrade US 64 to Interstate Standards (U-6149) from NC 58 in Nash County to beyond I-95 to the Thomas Road overpass east of Rocky Mount (except for the portion between the Thomas Road overpass and the US 64 Alt./US 64 Bus./NC 43 exit) that may be funded in the 2026-2035 STIP.
+There are several funded pavement and bridge rehabilitation projects for US 64 in Nash and Edgecombe Counties planned for this segment, I-6046 from I-95 to SR 1225 (Kingsboro Road), underway and discussed under Segment 6, and I-6041 from SR 1225 to NC 33, that was to start in 2020, but were delayed 3 years and finally advertised in May 2023.21 (This project was later due to start in FY 2022, but then delayed temporarily to 2025 by STIP modifications in October 2020, along with Projects 6041A that will rehabilitate the bridges over US 64 in the area.22) Shoulder widening may be part of these contracts, though the shoulder is interstate standard from I-95 to Business 64 at Mile 467.
+The listing for I-6046 was removed from NCDOT's Construction Progress Report in October 2024, implying work is complete, it was 85.9% complete at the end of July.23 It appears at least some shoulder widening is a part of this project, as seen in this traffic camera image from Kingsboro Road on August 26, 2023:

 NCDOT traffic camera image of shoulder widening at Kingsboro Road in Tarboro, May 2023